Camfucius/garfield-review/README.md

 # Why Bulma?
 - Utility Based
 - SASS pre-processing allows global color schemes and use of variables
+- much of the flex box functionality is built in
 - easy and flexible custamization of content on page
 - Can add utility functions easily through the generated .scss